Choy Li Fut: Expansion of the system

-Chan Heung 陳享 set up the first Choy Li Fut martial arts school at the local family temple of his village.
-As his reputation spread, hundreds of people from nearby villages came to learn Choy Li Fut.
-Shortly after Chan Heung established his new school, the First Opium War broke out in China.
-Chan Heung joined the army in Canton to fight against the British invaders.
-After China's defeat in 1842, he returned home to his family in King Mui.

-Political corruption within the Manchu Qing dynasty had contributed to China's defeat in the war.
-Between 1847 and 1850 many Chinese leaders formed secret societies to overthrow the Qing.
+Between 1847 and 1850, many Chinese leaders formed secret societies to overthrow the Qing.
 In 1850, under the leadership of Hong Xiuquan, the Taiping Rebellion broke out in Guangxi, and the movement would maintain control of large areas of southern China under the banner of the Taiping Heavenly Kingdom until its collapse in 1864.

-During this era of rebellion and dissent, Chan Heung left his home in King Mui with his wife and two children, and seized the opportunity to set up many Choy Li Fut schools in Southern China to help spread revolutionary ideas against the Manchu government.

-Chan Heung had 18 original Choy Li Fut disciples, known as the eighteen Luohan (十八羅漢).
-They were named to honor the Bodhidharma, who is traditionally considered to have taught the Shaolin monks the methods of the original Eighteen Lohan hands, in 527 CE, which some consider the predecessor of Shaolin martial arts.
+Chan had 18 original Choy Li Fut disciples, known as the eighteen Luohan (十八羅漢), who were named to honor the Bodhidharma, traditionally considered to have taught the Shaolin monks the methods of the original Eighteen Lohan hands in 527 CE.
+They are considered by some to be the predecessor of Shaolin martial arts.